historic homes, renovations, design, and travel

-Client Project
+Client Projects

 Deck Skirting for Your Screened Porch or Deck

-Hey y'all!
+Hey there!

 I'm Heather, an Old House Lover, DIY Addict, Gardener Wannabe, and Crazy Dog Lady.
 I have renovated historic houses for over 20 years now with an emphasize on preservation over a quick flip.
 Now, I take great joy in teaching others the ins and outs of the renovation world.